 Be'er Sheva Park Improvements

-The next two phases include the “In-Water” work project anticipated to be completed by the end of 2024 and will provide habitat enhancement for the Be’er Sheva Park shoreline.
+The “In-Water” work project anticipated to be completed by the end of 2024 and will provide habitat enhancement for the Be’er Sheva Park shoreline.
 The final phase includes the installation of fitness equipment, as well as the play area renovation.

 Location